Pauling's principle of electroneutrality: History

 Pauling first stated his "postulate of the essential electroneutrality of atoms" in his 1948 Liversidge lecture (in a broad-ranging paper that also included his ideas on the calculation of oxidation states in molecules):

 “...the electronic structure of substances is such as to cause each atom to have essentially zero resultant electrical charge, the amount of leeway being not greater than about ± ½, and these resultant charges are possessed mainly by the most electropositive and electronegative atoms and are distributed in such a way as to correspond to electrostatic stability."

 A slightly revised version was published in 1970:

 “Stable molecules and crystals have electronic structures such that the electric charge of each atom is close to zero.
 Close to zero means between -1 and +1.”

 Pauling said in his Liversidge lecture in 1948 that he had been led to the principle by a consideration of ionic bonding.
 In the gas phase, molecular caesium fluoride has a polar covalent bond.
 The large difference in electronegativity gives a calculated covalent character of 9%.
 In the crystal (CsF has the NaCl structure with both ions being 6-coordinate), if each bond has 9% covalent character, the total covalency of Cs and F would be 54%.
 This would be represented by one bond of around 50% covalent character resonating between the six positions, and the overall effect would be to reduce the charge on Cs to approximately +0.5 and on fluoride to approximately -0.5.
 It seemed reasonable to him that since CsF is the most ionic of ionic compounds, most, if not all, substances will have atoms with even smaller charges.

 Applications of the principle

 Explanation of the structure adopted by hydrogen cyanide

 There are two possible structures for hydrogen cyanide, HCN and CNH, differing only as to the position of the hydrogen atom.
 The structure with hydrogen attached to nitrogen, CNH, leads to formal charges of -1 on carbon and +1 on nitrogen, which the electronegativity of nitrogen and Pauling would partially compensate for, calculated the net charges on H, N and C as -0.79, +0.75 and +0.04, respectively.
 In contrast, the structure with hydrogen bonded to carbon, HCN, has formal charges on carbon and nitrogen of 0.
 The effect of the electronegativity of nitrogen would make the charges on H, C, and N +0.04, +0.17, and -0.21, respectively.
-The triple bonded structure is therefore favored.
+The HCN structure is therefore favored.